UPDATED OCT 2014

-I'm currently shooting films with a Panasonic V500 which has really nice quality and colour, and produces progressive HD video saved as .MTS files.
-You can Google what MTS is, it's something like h264 mp4 AVC compressed video, HD being 1920 x 1080 pixels, interlaced 50fps (1080i), while full HD is progressive 50fps (1080p).
+I'm currently shooting films with a Panasonic V500 which has pretty reasonable quality and colour, and produces progressive HD video saved as .MTS files.
+You can Google what MTS is, it's something like h264 mp4 AVC compressed video, HD being 1920 x 1080 pixels, interlaced 25fps (1080i), while full HD is progressive 50fps (1080p).

-Firstly, compressed HD video files take a lot of cpu power to play or seek through with an editor programme, so unless you have 2nd/3rd generation i5, you will experience staggered playback or pauses while trying to stop and play in Kdenlive (as my current Intel core duo gave me).
+Firstly, compressed HD video files take a lot of cpu power to play or seek through with an editor programme, so unless you have 2nd/3rd generation Intel i5 or similar, you will experience staggered playback or pauses while trying to stop and play in Kdenlive (as my Intel core duo gave me).
 [Kdenlive has an auto proxy clip maker for large HD files, so once those have been made - time for a coffee or two if you have a low-spec CPU - playing and cutting is much smoother, but with on-screen quality loss of course from the proxies.]

-I locate my STREAM dir on the camera's SD card (inserted) and copy all the MTS files to an external disk.
+I locate my STREAM dir on the camera's SD card (inserted) and copy all the MTS files to a raw files disk.
 Then I work by last modified time-date (with a quick play to check) to move files into different directories according to place or day or activity.

 Taking still images from MTS